Our Transition policy was reviewed in July 21.

 - Other relevant information e.g. social care issues, special educational needs, looked after child etc (all compliant with Data Protection Act.) will be shared on a ‘need to know’ basis.
 Staff from both year groups are involved in joint transition meetings for SEN children who may need an enhanced transition plan.

-- Exchange of information for new children to school – Prospectus, Admission forms, familiarisation tour if required.
+- Exchange of information for new children to school – Prospectus, Admission forms, familiarisation tour for parents, carers and child if possible.

-- Handover information including Initial Needs, vulnerable pupils, achievement books
+- We will handover information including Initial Needs, vulnerable pupils, achievement books

 - Parents encouraged to visit into Reception classrooms.